lightspeedwp/lsx-banners/readme.md

 ### 1.0.4
 * Feature - Use Soliloquy HTML in front-end slider when it's a Soliloquy slider selected in back-end
+* Feature - New option to disable the banner title per page/post

 ### 1.0.3
 * Fix - Init variable as array and not string to avoid PHP fatal error